unoplatform/uno.extensions/doc/Onboarding/Markup/Overview.md

 ## Counter Sample

-Putting all the pieces we've just covered together, we have the layout of a counter application that will increment the `CounterValue` by the `StepSize`.
+Putting all the pieces we've just covered together, we have the layout of a counter application that will increment the `Count` by the `Step`.

 ```csharp
 public sealed partial class MainPage : Page